Large Salem Sets Avoiding Nonlinear Configurations: Abstract

 \section{Abstract}

-We construct large Salem sets avoiding patterns, complementing previous constructions of pattern avoiding sets with large Hausdorff dimension.
-For a (possibly uncountable) family of uniformly Lipschitz functions $\{ f_i : (\TT^d)^{n-2} \to \TT^d \}$, we obtain a Salem subset of $\TT^d$ with dimension $d/(n-1)$ avoiding nontrivial solutions to the equation $x_n - x_{n-1} = f_i(x_1,\dots,x_{n-2})$.
-For a countable family of smooth functions $\{ f_i : (\TT^d)^{n-1} \to \TT^d \}$ satisfying a modest geometric condition, we obtain a Salem subset of $\TT^d$ with dimension $d/(n-3/4)$ avoiding nontrivial solutions to the equation $x_n = f(x_1,\dots,x_{n-1})$.
-For a set $Z \subset \TT^{dn}$ which is the countable union of a family of sets, each with lower Minkowski dimension $s$, we obtain a Salem subset of $\TT^d$ of dimension $(dn - s)/(n - 1/2)$ whose Cartesian product does not intersect $Z$ except at points with non-distinct coordinates.
+We obtain a family of results on the construction of large Salem sets avoiding patterns, complementing previous constructions of sets with large Hausdorff dimension avoiding patterns.
+Given a smooth function $f: (\TT^d)^{n-1} \to \TT^d$ satisfying a modest geometric condition, we prove that a generic Salem subset of $\TT^d$ with dimension $d/(n-3/4)$ avoids nontrivial solutions to the equation $x_n = f(x_1,\dots,x_{n-1})$, which, in particular, implies the existence of large Salem subsets of curves avoiding isosceles triangles.
+We also show a generic Salem subsets of $\TT^d$ with dimension $d/(n-1)$ avoids nontrivial solutions to any $n$ term linear equation with rational coefficients, extending a result of K\"{o}rner to higher dimensions.
+We also provide results in the `rough pattern setting', proving that for any set $Z \subset (\TT^d)^n$ formed from a countable union of sets with lower Minkowski dimension at most $s$, and for a generic Salem subset $E$ of $\TT^d$ with dimension $(dn-s) / (n-1/2)$, the Cartesian product $E^n$ only intersects $Z$ at points with non-distinct coordinates.